Fraud Summary

 One of the newest schemes by fraudsters involves spoofing bank error messages.
 Here’s how it works:

-• Fraudsters will send you an email message about a data or site maintenance error at The Cecilian Bank or any of your banks.
+• Fraudsters will email you about a data or site maintenance error at The Cecilian Bank or any of your banks.

-• The email will ask you to click on a link, which will redirect you to a site and will install malware on your computer.
+• The email asks you to click on a link, which redirects you to a site and installs malware on your computer.

-• This malware allows scammers to intercept your password and bypass the dual authentication system many financial institutions use.
+• This malware allows scammers to intercept your password and bypass many financial institutions’ dual authentication systems.

 • The next time you attempt to log in to your online banking service, scammers attempt to steal your password and may quickly drain your account.